darkmavis1980/itsup/README.md

 `GET /jobs/status` - Get the list of all the jobs with the most recent status

-### Get list of all jobs
+### Get logs of all jobs

-`GET /jobs/list` - Get the list of all the records for all jobs
+`GET /jobs/logs` - Get the list of all the records for all jobs

 **Params:**